prateeksahu/virtualbox_setup/README.md

 You can learn more about vboxmanage commands from https://www.virtualbox.org/manual/ch08.html#vboxmanage-intro

+A decent chunk of the script was adopted from https://www.andreafortuna.org/2019/10/24/how-to-create-a-virtualbox-vm-from-command-line/.

 ## Known Issues

 1. If you are behind a proxy server, make sure the host server can access to the